 b.
 This congregation ceases to exist.

 c.
-This congregation is removed from membership in the Evangelical Lutheran Church in America according to the procedures for discipline of the Evangelical Lutheran Church in America.
+This congregation is removed from membership in the Evangelical Lutheran Church in America according to the procedures for discipline of the Evangelical Lutheran Church in America or in accordance with provision 9.23. of the constitution and bylaws of the Evangelical Lutheran Church in America.

 d.
+The Sierra Pacific Synod takes charge and control of the property of this congregation to hold, manage, and convey the same on behalf of the synod pursuant to †S13.24. of the synod constitution.
+This congregation shall have the right to appeal the decision to the next Synod Assembly.

-This congregation follows the procedures outlined in C6.05.
+e.
+This congregation follows the procedures outlined in *C6.05.

 *C6.05.

-A congregation may terminate its relationship with thus church by the following procedure:
+This congregation may terminate its relationship with the Evangelical Lutheran Church in America by the following procedure:

 a.
-A resolution indicating the intent to terminate its relationship must be adopted at a legally called and conducted special meeting of the congregation by a two-thirds vote of the voting members present.
-Such meeting may be held no sooner than 30 days after written notice of the meeting is received by the bishop of the synod, during which time the congregation shall consult with the bishop and the bishop’s designees, if any.
-The times and manner of the consultation shall be determined by the bishop in consultation with the congregation council.
-Unless he or she is a voting member of the congregation, the bishop and the bishop’s designees, if any, shall have voice but not vote at the meeting.
+A resolution indicating the intent to terminate its relationship must be adopted at two legally called and conducted special meetings of this congregation by a two-thirds vote of the voting members present at each meeting.
+The first such meeting may be held no sooner than 30 days after written notice of the meeting is received by the bishop of the synod, during which time this congregation shall consult with the bishop and the bishop’s designees, if any.
+The times and manner of the consultation shall be determined by the bishop in consultation with the Congregation Council.
+Unless he or she is a voting member of this congregation, the bishop and the bishop’s designees, if any, shall have voice but not vote at the first meeting.

 b.
-The secretary of the congregation shall submit a copy of the resolution to the bishop, attesting that the special meeting was legally called and conducted and certifying the outcome of the vote, and shall mail a copy of the resolution to voting members of the congregation.
-This notice shall be submitted within 10 days after the resolution has been adopted.
+Within 10 days after the resolution has been voted upon at the first meeting, the secretary of this congregation shall submit a copy of the resolution to the bishop, attesting that the special meeting was legally called and conducted and certifying the outcome of the vote, and shall send copies of the resolution and certification to voting members of this congregation.

 c.
-The bishop of the synod and the congregation shall continue in consultation, as specified in paragraph a, above, during a period of at least 90 days after receipt by the synod of the notice as specified in paragraph b, above.
+If the resolution was adopted by a two-thirds vote of the voting members present at the first meeting, the bishop of the synod and this congregation shall continue in consultation, as specified in paragraph a. above, during a period of at least 90 days after receipt by the bishop of the attestation and certification as specified in paragraph b. above.

 d.
-If the congregation, after such consultation, still seeks to terminate its relationship, such action may be taken at a legally called and conducted special meeting by a two-thirds vote of the voting members present.
-Notice of the meeting shall be mailed to all voting members and to the bishop at least 10 days in advance of the meeting.
-Unless he or she is voting member of the congregation, the bishop and the bishop’s designees, if any, shall have voice but not vote at the meeting.
+If this congregation, after such consultation, is still considering termination of its relationship with this church, such action may be taken at a legally called and conducted special meeting by a two-thirds vote of the voting members present.
+Notice of the second meeting shall be sent to all voting members and to the bishop at least 10 days in advance of the meeting.
+Unless he or she is voting member of this congregation, the bishop and the bishop’s designees, if any, shall have voice but not vote at the second meeting.